The Soul of a New Machine

-The Soul of a New Machine is a non-fiction book written by Tracy Kidder and published in 1981.
+The Soul of a New Machine is a nonfiction book written by Tracy Kidder and published in 1981.
 It chronicles the experiences of a computer engineering team racing to design a next-generation computer at a blistering pace under tremendous pressure.
 The machine was launched in 1980 as the Data General Eclipse MV/8000.

-The book, whose author was described by the New York Times as having "elevated it to a high level of narrative art" is "about real people working on a real computer for a real company," and it won the 1982 National Book Award for Nonfiction and a Pulitzer Prize for General Non-Fiction.
+The book, whose author was described by the New York Times as having "elevated it to a high level of narrative art" is "about real people working on a real computer for a real company," and it won the 1982 National Book Award for Nonfiction and a Pulitzer Prize for General Nonfiction.

 Plot

 The book opens with a turf war between two computer design groups within Data General Corporation, a minicomputer vendor in the 1970s.
 Most of the senior designers are assigned the "sexy" job of designing the next-generation machine in North Carolina.
 Their project, code-named "Fountainhead", is to give Data General a machine to compete with the VAX computer from Digital Equipment Corporation (DEC), which is starting to take over the new 32-bit minicomputer market.
 Meanwhile, at the corporate headquarters at Westborough, Massachusetts, the few remaining senior designers there are assigned the much more humble job of improving Data General's existing products.
 Tom West, the leader of the Westborough designers, starts a skunkworks project.
 Code-named "Eagle", it becomes a backup plan in case Fountainhead fails, and then the company's only hope in catching up with DEC.
 In order to complete the project on time, West takes risks: he elects to use new technology, and he relies on new college graduates (who have never designed anything so complex) as the bulk of his design team.
 The book follows many of the designers as they give almost every waking moment of their lives to design and debug the new machine.